LuluDavid/Monopoly/README.md

 * Add an ending scenario to the game
 * Implement a persistent interface to save the game on refresh (cookie uid)
+* Refactor most of the socket interface to make it more readable
+* Handle more seriously asynchronous features (the notifications come sometimes early/late for instance)
 * Play A LOT to detect side effects
+* Integrate google-ads (but we'll get copyrighted right ?)
 * Integrate a proximity-chat (just kidding)